Hilton Schlosberg: Career

 In 1990, a consortium led by Schlosberg and his fellow South African, Rodney Sacks, acquired Hansen Natural Corporation, which in 1992 acquired Hansen’s Natural Soda and Apple Juice for $14.5 million.
 Since 1990, Schlosberg has been President and COO of Hansen Natural Corporation, which changed its name to Monster Beverage Corporation in 2012.
 Schlosberg has been Chief Financial Officer of the Company since July 1996, Member of the Executive Committee since October 1992, and Vice Chairman, Secretary and a Director of MEC from July 1992 to the present.

+In June 2025, Schlosberg and Sacks acquired Thrifty Ice Cream through their company Hilton Holdings.

 Personal life

 He is married to Michelle Schlosberg.

+In May 2025, the Sunday Times Rich List estimated his net worth to be £5,457 billion.